 TCAT will do its best to update passengers as soon as possible at:

-Answer: TCAT implemented the following protocols the week of March 9:
+Answer: TCAT implemented the following protocols in early March and will continue doing so:

 Question: Where can I get more information?